melanke/CascadeCanvas/README.md

 //but would be better if you do it in the class to be reutilizated CC.def("Class1", function(opts){

-	CC.merge(this.drawings, {
+	CC.merge(this.layers, {

 	});

 });

-//BUT WHAT OPTIONS TO DRAWINGS I HAVE?
+//BUT WHAT OPTIONS TO LAYERS I HAVE?
-//give a name and the options of that drawing
+//give a name and the options of that layer

-CC.merge(this.drawings, {
+CC.merge(this.layers, {

-	theNameOfMyDrawing: {
+	theNameOfMyLayer: {
-		 hidden: true, //make the drawing invisible
+		 hidden: true, //make the layer invisible
-		zIndex: -3, //the less zIndex is the most visible it is (in the front of other drawings)
+		zIndex: -3, //the less zIndex is the most visible it is (in the front of other layers)
-		offsetX: 10, //X of the drawing will be at element.x + 10
+		offsetX: 10, //X of the layer will be at element.x + 10
-		offsetY: 10, //Y of the drawing will be at element.y + 10
+		offsetY: 10, //Y of the layer will be at element.y + 10
-		w: 10, //Width of the drawing this will override the element Width and will be centered at elements boundary
+		w: 10, //Width of the layer this will override the element Width and will be centered at elements boundary
-		h: 10, //Height of the drawing this will override the element Height and will be centered at elements boundary
+		h: 10, //Height of the layer this will override the element Height and will be centered at elements boundary
 		shape: "rect", //could be 'circle' or an array of points to form a polygon [ [0,0], [50, 50], [0, 50] ]
-        flip: "xy", //flip drawing horizontally and vertically
+        flip: "xy", //flip layer horizontally and vertically
         scale: {
             x: 2, //will strech horizontaly
             y: 0.5 //will squeeze vertically